NoteSpaceTeam/NoteSpace/docs/reports/monthly/March-report.md

 a more powerful and flexible rich text editor framework.
 It allowed for more customization and features like markdown support, as well as out-of-the-box React integration.

-We also started working on the integration of Slate.js with the backend,
+We also started working on the integration of Slate.js with the backend.

 4. ### Firestore integration
 For database support, Firestore was integrated into the project.
 This will store document information.